Skip To Content

 Legal professionals often rely on process service providers trained in skip tracing techniques.
 These experts understand the legal requirements for service of process and know how to track down evasive recipients without crossing regulatory boundaries.
 With the rise in remote work, temporary residences, and transient lifestyles, skip tracing has become more relevant than ever.

-The term originates from the idea that someone has skipped from their last known address, and now a trained professional must trace their path.
+The term comes from the idea that someone has skipped from their last known address, and now a trained professional must trace their path.
 A legal process server or an investigator working on behalf of law firms or court agencies typically handles this task in legal settings.

 Skip tracing is used most often in: